 Click on the Finish button to begin the creation process.
 The virtualization manager will create the disk and configure the virtual machine before starting the guest system.
-Finally, the new virtual machine will appear in the main virt-manager window with the status set to Running, as illustrated in Figure 23-10:
+Finally, the new virtual machine will appear in the main virt-manager window with the status set to Running as illustrated in Figure 23-9:

 By default, the console for the virtual machine should appear in the virtual machine viewer window.
 To view the console of the running machine at any future time, ensure that it is selected in the virtual machine list and select the Open button from the toolbar.
-The virtual machine viewer should be ready for the installation process to begin.
-Figure 23-11, for example, shows a Red Hat Enterprise Linux guest running on a CentOS Stream 9 host:
+The virtual machine viewer should be ready for the installation process to begin:

 From now on, follow the installation instructions to install the guest OS in the KVM virtual machine.

-There are several ways to create new KVM-based virtual machines on a CentOS Stream 9 host system.
+There are several ways to create new KVM-based virtual machines on an AlmaLinux 9 host system.
 This chapter uses the virt-manager graphical tool to create, configure, and run a guest operating system, including creating a new storage volume.
 With these basics covered, the next chapter will cover the creation of virtual machines from the command line.